Aliases for DGKG Gene

 GeneCards Summary for DGKG Gene

 DGKG (Diacylglycerol Kinase Gamma) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
-GO annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
-An important paralog of this gene is DGKI.
+Diseases associated with DGKG include Fanconi Anemia, Complementation Group A. Among its related pathways are Signaling by GPCR and RET signaling.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and diacylglycerol kinase activity.
+An important paralog of this gene is DGKB.

 Reverses the normal flow of glycerolipid biosynthesis by phosphorylating diacylglycerol back to phosphatidic acid.